Skip to content

 Properties commonly used in declarative response template classes are

-• result: Access the result data of the response.
+• result: Declare the result data type of the response.
 If this property has a type declaration, the response will parse the result data according to this type.

-• headers: Access the response header of the response.
+• headers: Declare the response header type of the response.
 If this property is declared using a Schema class, the response will parse the response header according to this type.

-If the response body is a JSON object and has a fixed schema, you can also use the following options to declare the corresponding schema key
+If the response body is a JSON object and has a fixed schema, you can also use the following options to declare the corresponding schema keys

-• result_key: The corresponding ** Result data ** key in the response object.
-If this attribute is specified, response.result the result data accessed by the attribute will be parsed.
+• result_key: The corresponding Result Data key in the response data object.
+If this attribute is specified, response.result will be the parsed data of response.data[response.result_key]

 Tip

-A common situation is that the interface may return multiple responses, such as success, failure, insufficient permissions, etc. This situation is difficult to deal with in a response template.
-We can use Union to combine multiple response templates, such as
+A common situation is that the API may return multiple kinds of responses, such as success, failure, insufficient permissions, etc. So we can use Union to combine multiple response templates, such as

 from utilmeta.core import cli, api, request, response